Sharif Kunjahi: Poetry

-Without being overburdened by excessive symbolism or extreme emotions, Kunjahi's poetry is a realistic and balanced expression of his social consciousness in a relatively simple and straightforward manner.
-He played a crucial role in setting new directions for Punjabi poetry and he opened doors for Punjabi poets to move away from the traditional style of writing poetry and experiment with new modes and techniques.
+Without being overburdened by symbolism or emotions, Kunjahi's poetry is an expression of his social consciousness in a relatively simple manner.
+He played a role in setting new directions for Punjabi poetry and he opened doors for Punjabi poets to move away from the traditional style of writing poetry and experiment with new modes and techniques.

 Prose

 Just like he had done in poetry, Sharif Kunjahi also broke new grounds in Punjabi prose.
 It was through his translations in Punjabi of two books of Bertrand Russell and Allama Iqbal’s lectures — ‘Reconstruction of Religious Thoughts’ — among the numerous other translations, that he demonstrated that Punjabi language is capable of eloquently communicating even the most complex philosophical thoughts.
 He developed many new terms by creatively employing the vast treasure of Punjabi vocabulary.

 He was among the earliest writers who employed modern techniques of literary criticism.
 In a different field, his research in identifying many linguistic similarities in the Punjabi and Scandinavian languages is another pioneering piece of work.

-Through his lifelong work on various aspects of Punjabi literature and language, Sharif Kunjahi carried the burden of serving his language during a time when most Muslim Punjabis had rejected their own language for all literary and creative expression.
-Sharif Kunjahi enriched the Punjabi language in so many different ways that his contributions will always be remembered in the history of Punjabi literature.
+His work contributed to the development of Punjabi literature and language, providing translations and research during a period when Punjabi was less commonly used for literary expression.